-Each year, every home in the Selby district creates about a tonne of rubbish - making the district's residents amongst of the worst in the country for the amount of rubbish they create.
-As part of our efforts to reduce the amount of rubbish we dump at landfill sites and boost recycling rates we will not collect any rubbish at the side of your bin and the lid must be closed flat.
+Each year, every home in the Selby district creates about a tonne of rubbish.
+As part of our efforts to reduce the amount of rubbish we dump at landfill sites and boost recycling rates we will not collect any rubbish at the side of your refuse bin and the lid must be closed flat.

 You can dispose of excess waste at a household waste and recycling centre.
 These can be found at

 - Canal Road, Selby

 - Station Road, Tadcaster (temporarily closed due to Coronavirus)

 Extra paper and cardboard can be presented next to your brown bin in a cardboard box.
 Please do not use black bin liners to put out extra cardboard or paper.

 Only loose glass, cans or plastic placed into your blue bin will be collected.
 You can dispose any additional materials at a household waste and recycling centre.

 Requesting a different size recycling bin